 Will I need vitamin supplements for the rest of my life?

-Yes, nutritional supplements are required after weight loss surgery.
-You are eating less food and supplements help prevent nutritional deficiencies.
+Yes, nutritional supplements are recommended after weight-loss surgery.
+Vitamin supplements help prevent nutritional deficiencies.
 Routine blood work is also necessary to monitor your nutritional status, which is another reason long term follow-up is so important for good health.